 Finding the best deals

 Make sure there are no hidden surprises such as fees to pay which were not made clear at the outset.
 Take your time, consider all the documentation and ask questions if you don’t understand.
 Insurance is not always straightforward so caution pays.

 Other ways to cut the cost

 So what should you consider?
 Firstly you can limit your annual mileage allowance by only agreeing to travel a certain amount over the coming year.
 You may also be able to trim back the costs by declining extras such as the use of a courtesy cars should you have a crash.
-Third party insurance may also reduce your premium if you are willing to cover the cost of your own vehicle should you be involved in a motor accident.
+Third-party insurance may also reduce your premium if you are willing to cover the cost of your own vehicle should you be involved in an accident.